Ralph Johnstone: Biography

 Johnstone died on November 17, 1910, in Denver, Colorado, in an air crash.
-Johnstone's Model B was still fairly new.
+Johnstone's Wright Model B was still fairly new.
 Surviving photos of the wreckage show the parts/components still gleaming with factory fresh paint.
 Johnstone had damaged the wing of the plane on a previous landing and superficially repaired the wing.
-Not properly repaired, the wing collapsed during his next high altitude flight, and Johnstone plunged to his death in full view of the crowd.
+Not properly repaired, the wing collapsed during his next high-altitude flight, and Johnstone plunged to his death in full view of the crowd.

+Personal life

+Johnstone was married and had a daughter, Ethel, and a son, Ralph.
+He was a friend of Archibald Hoxsey and rival Curtiss team member Eugene Ely.

 Legacy

-Johnstone had two children – a daughter, Ethel Johnstone (born 1905), and a son, Ralph Ernest Johnstone (born 1904), who became a well-known and talented tattoo artist and circus banner painter.

-A New York State Historic Plaque commemorating the landing at Artist Lake can be found at the lake along New York State Route 25 in Middle Island.
-On the ground Ralph was pals with Hoxsey and rival Curtiss team member Eugene Ely.
+A New York State Historic Plaque at Artist Lake along New York State Route 25 in Middle Island commemorates Johnstone's landing at the lake.